Pranav96k/Bookstore_app/README.md

 tailwind.config.js: Tailwind CSS configuration file

 ## Tailwind CSS Styling
 We use Tailwind CSS for styling our web application.
-Here's how to center elements and create small button-like styling:

 ## Displaying Book Details
 We display book details including title, author, genre, and publication date.
 For displaying whether a book is "Paid" or "Free," we use the isPaid variable.